DKalachniuk/XcodeProjects/README.md

 Switch between projects in 2 clicks.
 Don't write "pod install", "pod update" and "cd <your project>" anymore

 # When do you need this tool
+- when you want to open quickly specific xcode project
 - when you need to change directory of your project in the terminal
-- when you type <pod install> and <pod update> in the terminal
+- when you type "pod install" and "pod update" in the terminal
 - when you want quickly open your project in "SourceTree"
 - when you have a lot of projects or modules/frameworks and you need to switch between them quickly

-# How to install this
+# How to install
 Go to release section in this repo and download the binary.
 Drag & drop XcodeProjects.app to your Application folder.
 Enjoy

-# How to use it
+# How to use
 After first run of the app

 ![alt text](https://github.com/DKalachniuk/XcodeProjects/blob/master/blob/master/Images/example_empty_list.png?raw=true)